 We describe the firmware versions below.
 Starting with firmware version nine (9), the A3027 supports communication with Animal Location Trackers (A3032).
 Starting with firmware version ten (11), the A3027 supports channel numbers 1-222 rather than the original 1-14.
 The Set Select Register on the A3027 permits the Recorder Instrument to configure the A3027 to record from only one transmitter set or from all of them.

+The WAKE bit is reserved for LWDAQ, but serves no function on the ODR.
+The LB (loop-back) bit sets up the ODR's LWDAQ interface for a measurement of the total propagation delay from the driver to the ODR and back again.
+We use the loop-back function when looking for problems with the LWDAQ communication.
+The DTX (data transmit) bit directs the ODR to transmit the next byte from its data buffer when it receives a falling edge on the logic signal from the driver.
 The RESET bit resets the storage and readout memory addresses and many other internal state machines.
-It's the bit we write to from the Recorder Instrument to reset the Data Receiver.
-The ISTS bit is available in firmware version 5.
-When we set this bit, the upper bits R0..R7 represent a seven-bit channel number that the A3027 will match for immediate sample transmission on the X2 output.
+It's the bit we write to from the Recorder Instrument to reset the data receiver.
+The ISTS (instant sample transmission select) bit is available in most, but not all, firmware versions.
+When we set ISTS, the upper bits R0..R7 represent a seven-bit channel number that the A3027 will match for immediate sample transmission on one of the general-purpose digital outputs.

-We ship the A3027 with eight 2.4-m RG58/U coaxial cables and eight 915-MHz Loop Antennas (A3015C).
-These antennas can be stood on the floor of a faraday enclosure, or on a work bench.
-If we remove the support brackets, we can fix them between the cages of an IVC rack.
+[13-JUL-17] We ship the ODR with eight 2.4-m RG58/U coaxial cables and eight 915-MHz Loop Antennas (A3015C).
+These antennas will stand upright on the floor of a faraday enclosure or on a work bench.
+If we remove its support brackets, we can fix an antenna between the cages of an IVC rack, or we can lay it flat on our work bench.

 [25-SEP-15] We set up four antennas in our FE4A isolation chamber, one at the center of each wall, on the floor.
 We place a self-propelled ball with an A3028E attached to it on the floor, so that the ball moves and rotates the transmitter at random about the enclosure floor.
 We connect the four antennas to an A3027D in various ways.
 When we connect the antennas in pairs, we make sure that each corner of the enclosure has one antenna from each pair.
 We measure reception in one-minute periods, repeating the measurement several times for some configurations, in order to account for the dramatic variation in interference power in our office.